Why download Koronavilkku?

 The exposure alert sent by Koronavilkku is automatically removed and does not need to be deleted separately.
 You can also receive new exposure notifications even if the application has already registered a previous potential exposure.

 If you have already received an exposure alert, the new notification will appear in your phone’s notifications, as with the first exposure notification.
-The total number of notifications is not displayed in the application.

 The exposure alert will be removed from the application’s home screen when the possible infectivity period has expired.
 Follow your condition until the exposure alert is removed and get tested if you have any symptoms.